 - fraud on the part of the insured in respect of the claim or the proof of loss; or

 What rules and procedures govern the insured’s challenge of the denial of a claim?

-An insured whose claim has been denied and who is unable to persuade the insurer to reverse its position may commence legal proceedings against the insurer.
-If the policy provides for arbitration of disputes, the proceedings will commence with a notice of arbitration.
-If there is no arbitration clause, the proceedings will typically begin with the issuance of an ‘originating process’ in the provincial superior court.
-The originating process (known as a ‘statement of claim’ in most provinces) will be served on the insurer, which will then serve and file a statement of defence to the claim.
-The statement of claim sets out the material facts on which the plaintiff relies, as well as the nature of the relief claimed.
+An insured whose claim has been denied, and who is unable to persuade the insurer to reverse its position, may commence a legal proceeding against the insurer.
+If the policy provides for arbitration of disputes, the proceeding will commence with a notice of arbitration.
+If there is no arbitration clause, the proceeding will typically begin with the issuance of an originating process in the provincial superior court.
+The originating process (known as a statement of claim in most provinces) will be served on the insurer, who will then serve and file a statement of defence to the claim.
+The statement of claim sets out the material facts upon which the plaintiff relies as well as the nature of the relief claimed.
 The statement of defence contains the defendant’s version of the facts and any affirmative defences.
-The plaintiff may submit a reply and typically the proceedings (known as an ‘action’) will then proceed through production of documents by each side, out-of-court examinations for discovery, mediation and then (barring a settlement) trial.
-If the insurer is of the opinion that other parties should share in liability to the plaintiff, may be liable to the insurer for an independent claim for relief or should be bound by a determination of an issue arising between the insured and the insurer, the insurer may commence a third-party claim (if such other party is not already a party to the action) or a cross-claim (if such other party is already a party to the action).
-In most circumstances a third-party claim will proceed in tandem with the main action and will be tried together with, or immediately after, the main action.
+The plaintiff may submit a reply, and then typically, the proceeding (known as an action) will then proceed through production of documents by each side, out-of-court examinations for discovery, mediation and then, barring a settlement, trial.
+If the insurer is of the opinion that other parties should share in liability to the plaintiff, may be liable to the insurer for an independent claim for relief or should be bound by a determination of an issue arising between the insured and the insurer, the insurer may commence a third-party claim (if such other party is not already a party to the action) or a crossclaim (if such other party is already a party to the action); in most circumstances a third-party claim will proceed in tandem with the main action and will be tried together with, or immediately after, the main action.

 On what grounds can a third party file a claim directly with the (re)insurer?